phuihock/ifttt-twitter-webhook/README.md

 ## CSV File Format

-If you want to pre-populate the database with initial data, create a CSV file with the following columns:
+If you want to pre-populate the database with initial data, create a CSV file with the following format (no header row):

 ```csv
 CreatedAt,UserName,Text,LinkToTweet